What is a Forklift Operator?

 Formal Forklift Certification

-While on-the-job training is common, employers are required formal forklift training & certification is completed for operators as well.
-This involves completing a training course that covers safe operating procedures, equipment handling, and hazard avoidance.
+OSHA requires employers to provide formal forklift training and complete certification for forklift operators.
+This involves on-the-job training that covers safe operating procedures, equipment handling, and hazard avoidance.
 At the end, you must pass a practical exam demonstrating your ability to operate a forklift properly.

-Forklift certification provides competency of your skills.
+Forklift certification indicates competency.
 Certifications must be renewed at least every three years to ensure you maintain your knowledge and proficiency.

 Obtaining Forklift Certification